kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 Run the following inside of Kestra UI

-- Inserting the GCP Service Account credentials in 04_gcp_kv.yaml flow.
+- Insert: GCP Service Account credentials in 04_gcp_kv.yaml flow.

 - Execute: 04_gcp_kv.yaml and 05_gcp_setup.yaml flows to setup your GCS - Datalake and BigQuery - Data Warehouse

-- Execute: 09_gcp_capstone1, if you desire to ingest monthly data from the API into GCS (datalake) BigQuery (data warehouse) one by one.
+- Execute: 09_gcp_capstone1, if you desire to ingest monthly data from the API into GCS (Datalake) and BigQuery (Data Warehouse) one by one.

-- 09_gcp_scheduled_capstone1 to ingest data from the API into GCS (datalake) BigQuery (data warehouse) via a backfill.
-Note that a trigger has been setup in this flow to ingest data as new data becomes available on the API
+- 09_gcp_scheduled_capstone1 to ingest data from the API into GCS (Datalake) and BigQuery (Data Warehouse) via a backfill.
+Note that a trigger has been setup in the yml flow to ingest data as new data becomes available on the API

 Display of Kestra UI (http://localhost:8080)